AEGIS-GAME/apollo/athena/backend/README.md

 ### Prerequisites

 - Go 1.25+
-- PostgreSQL or SQLite for local development
+- Postgres or SQLite for local development

 ### Steps